Kilobyte Cosmic Birefringence from ALP Domain Walls: Discussion and conclusions

 \subsection{Conclusions}

-In this Letter, we have proposed a simple mechanism for the ALP domain wall formation without strings, where domain walls separate the two adjacent vacua whose existence is generally expected from the discrete shift symmetry \eq{shift}.
-The condition for the domain wall formation can be naturally satisfied if the PQ scalar has a non-minimal coupling to gravity.
-The domain wall, if formed before the last scattering, both isotropic and anisotropic birefringence are predicted.
+In this paper, we have proposed {simple mechanisms} for the ALP domain wall formation without strings, where domain walls separate the two adjacent vacua whose existence is generally expected from the discrete shift symmetry \eq{shift}.
+The condition for the domain wall formation can be naturally satisfied if the PQ scalar has a non-minimal coupling to gravity {or if the ALP mixes another axion such as the QCD axion.} The domain wall, if formed before the recombination, both isotropic and anisotropic CB are predicted.
 Interestingly, the former agrees with the recently reported value \eq{measure}, and the latter should reflect the domain wall configuration at the LSS, independent of the domain walls along the line of sight.
-We stress that the isotropic birefringence is due to the spontaneous breaking of the exchange symmetry of the two vacua; we must live in one of the two vacua.
-The detection of the two different cosmic birefringence with the peculiar features will be a smoking-gun evidence for our scenario.
+We stress that the isotropic CB is due to the spontaneous breaking of the exchange symmetry of the two vacua; we must live in one of the two vacua.
+The detection of the two different CB with the peculiar features will be a smoking-gun evidence for our scenario.
 Further observation and analysis of the CMB polarization may reveal the information of order KB encoded on the LSS.